monshi633/thenewrookgaard.com/README.md

      * Service name: 'phpfcgi'
      * Click on 'Install service'
 5. SSL certificates for https
-   * Download and extract win-acme (https://www.win-acme.com) preferably in C:/win-acme
+   * Download and extract win-acme (https://www.win-acme.com) into C:/win-acme
    * Open command prompt as administrator in C:/win-acme/
    * Run 'wacs.exe' and follow the instructions to create the certificate
    * Copy thenewrookgaard.com-crt.pem and thenewrookgaard.com-key.pem into C:/nginx/conf